Eigenpolytope Universality and Graphical Designs: Complexity Results

 \textbf{Output:} The number of minimal positively weighted $k$-graphical designs of $G$. \end{theorem} \begin{proof} We will show that the counting problem in Lemma~\ref{lem: V-description count facets} is a sub-problem of this counting problem.
-Let $P = \conv(\{v_1, \ldots, v_n\}) \subset \RR^d$ be a polytope given in $\cal V$-description with $d \leq n-2$.
+Let $P = \conv(\{v_1, \ldots, v_n\}\subset \QQ^d) $ be a polytope with $d \leq n-2$.
 We note that if $d = n-1$, then the polytope $P$ must be a simplex and hence has $n$ facets.
-By Lemma~\ref{lem: embed polytope algo}, there is a polynomial time algorithm to create a graph $G= ([n], E, w)$ with eigenspaces $\L_1 = \spanset(\ones), \L_2 , \L_3$ for which $P$ is combinatorially equivalent to $P_{\{1, 3\}}$.
+By Theorem~\ref{lem: embed polytope algo}, there is a (strongly) polynomial time algorithm to create a graph $G= ([n], E, w \in \QQ_{>0}^E)$ with eigenspaces $\L_1 = \spanset\{\ones\}, \L_2 , \L_3$ for which $P$ is affinely equivalent to $P_{\{1, 3\}} \simeq P_{\{3\}}$.
 Consider the eigenspace ordering $\L_1 < \L_2 < \L_3 $.
 By Theorem~\ref{thm: main gale for D-A}, the facets of $P$ are in bijection with the minimal positively weighted $2$-graphical designs.
-Thus any enumeration of the minimal positively weighted $2$-graphical designs of $G$ would count the facets of $P$, hence this counting problem must be \#P-complete. \end{proof}
+Thus any enumeration of the minimal positively weighted $2$-graphical designs of $G$ would count the facets of $P$, hence this counting problem must be \#P-complete.
+This problem must be hard for any $k$ because a $k$-graphical design is also a $k'$-graphical design for all $k'< k$. \end{proof}

-Many algorithmic polytope questions are open when the dimension is not fixed.
-In particular, the complexity of listing all facets of a polytope given a vertex description is unknown, though it is widely believed to be a difficult problem.
-Any complexity result for the facet enumeration problem would provide a complexity result for the problem of listing all minimal $k$-graphical design, using the same framework as in the proofs of Theorems \ref{thm: complexity is facet bound tight} and \ref{thm: count designs}.
+Many algorithmic polytope questions are open when the dimension is not fixed; we refer to \cite{KaibelPolyComplexSurvey} for a survey of algorithmic problems regarding polytopes.
+In particular, the complexity of providing an $\cal H$-description of a polytope given a $\cal V$-description is unknown.
+This is known as \emph{facet enumeration} or the \emph{convex hull problem}, and is widely believed to be difficult.
+A complexity result for the facet enumeration would provide a complexity result for the problem of listing all minimal $k$-graphical design, using the same framework as in the proofs of this section.

 \begin{remark} We note that it is polynomial time to find a not necessarily minimal $k$-graphical design.
 A solution to the linear program